NukeJS/NukeJS/README.md

 ### Hi there, I'm Ronnie 👋

-I'm a full-stack node.js developer.
+I'm a Full Stack Web Developer.

 ### Languages and Tools
 - JavaScript